eliastuomi/floodit/README.md

 # Flood It

-Simple flood it game created with react.
+Simple flood it realt-time multiplayer game created with react.

 To run in the development mode:
 - Get server started (see [https://github.com/eliastuomi/floodit_backend](https://github.com/eliastuomi/floodit_backend))